Currency:USD $

 Highguard: Controversy and Expectations

-Highguard, the upcoming multiplayer shooter, has faced significant skepticism even before its launch, primarily due to its controversial introduction at the Game Awards.
-It was meant to be a high-profile reveal, presumably anticipated to close the show with a bang.
-However, the lukewarm response from viewers has led many to label it as a non-starter.
+Highguard, the upcoming multiplayer shooter, faced significant skepticism even before its launch, primarily due to its controversial introduction at the Game Awards.
+It was meant to be a high-profile reveal, anticipated to close the show with a bang.
+However, the lukewarm response from viewers led many to label it a non-starter β€” and sparked a broader conversation about how new multiplayer IPs are launched in an increasingly crowded market.

 The Reveal and Missteps